judiAbdullah/RE-LLMs/README.md

         ```

         __Please note__: This requires an NVIDIA driver to be installed on which the experiment is run.

+        The finetuned model is also available on [Zenodo](https://zenodo.org/records/16755656).

 5. Compute the metrics __exact match__ and __CodeBLEU__: